freenas/freenas-docs/userguide/jails.rst

-It is important to understand that any users, groups, installed software, and configurations within a jail are isolated from both the FreeNAS® operating system and any other jails running on that system.
+It is important to understand that any users, groups, installed software, and configurations within a jail are isolated from both the
+%brand% operating system and any other jails running on that system.
 During creation, the *VIMAGE* option can be selected which will also provide that jail with its own, independent networking stack.
 This allows that jail to do its own IP broadcasting, which is required by